maxmace/test02/img/readme.txt

 ========================================
 ALTERNATE YOUTUBE PLAYER SPLASH SCREEN/THUMBNAILS
+AND YOUTUBE LINK ENHANCED OVERRIDE FEATURES
 ========================================

 youtube videos can utilize aditional thumbnails through the following syntax on portfolo post links:

-dgasfgasfgasfg
+{% include youtube.html
+     id="COxMHHi6apU"
+     start="155"
+     end="388"
+     thumb="nova2.jpg"
+     title="Journey through a supernova."
+%}

+id = YouTube video ID, a unique, 11-character alphanumeric string assigned to every video uploaded to the platform.
+It acts as a digital fingerprint or a specific address.

+"start" and "end" = the punch in and out points in cumulative seconds.
+You can use "start" without "end", and it will play through to the end of the vido from your start point.

-this is useful, for example, when a page may contain 3 of the same video with player overrides (time hacks) to jump to different sections of the video.
+thumb = Places a image file over the video before playback, different from the inbuilt youtube thumbnail.
+This is useful, for example, when a page may contain 3 of the same video with player overrides (time hacks) to jump to different sections of the video.

 img/vid/ video thumbnails should be 16 x 9 aspect ratio.

 A good naming convention would be {{something}}-video.jpg, for example "angel-video.jpg"

+title= a subtitle that renders in a box below the video